michaelkolber/kong-316/README.md

 ## Lisp Assignments

-Lisp assignment helpers can be found in the `lisp` folder.
+Lisp assignment testing scripts can be found in the `lisp` folder.

 To use them, place your file in the same folder as the testing script.
 Then, modify the script to load your file instead of `lastname-x.lsp`.
 Finally, run